CreativePhilip/OperatingSystemsLaboratories/lab1/README.md

 3. SJF, aka.
 "Smallest Job First", Preemptive <br/>
 Is exactly the same as algorithm no.2 but every set interval the currently executing process has a change of being downgraded to a PAUSE state if a shorter job appears in the Collection
 4. ROT, aka.
-Rotational Scheduler
+Rotational Scheduler <br/>
+   Every set amount of time we pop a process of the queue let it execute and if has not finished during the set amount of time we push it on to the queue again

 ## Backend system
 To ensure results consistent across algorithms a robust backend was required.
 To achieve that I have created